wenbozhu2011/color/README.md

 ## 1. Core concept

-Many services are *conversational*: every server message is a response caused by a client request, and the order of those messages matters (think of a high-rate chatbot).
+Many services are *conversational*: every server message is a response caused by a client request, and the order of those messages matters (think of a high-hz chatbot).
 The obvious implementation — a bidi stream — is stateful, which makes it harder to scale and load-balance, and hides the request/response causality from the serving infrastructure.

-Color keeps the endpoint **stateless** (only non-streamed `POST` RPCs, retried by an ordinary HTTP client) while still delivering well-defined semantics for the conversation even when multiple requests and responses are generated concurrently and they may be arbitrarily dropped, duplicated, or reordered.
+Color keeps the endpoint **stateless** (only non-streamed `POST` RPCs, retried by an ordinary HTTP client) while still guaranteeing well-defined communication semantics even when multiple requests and responses are generated concurrently and they may be arbitrarily dropped, duplicated, or reordered.